smartscripts-nl/dynamic-xray/README.md

 PT_bookinfo_cache.sqlite3".
 In that case:

 1. Go to the [DX Settings menu](#dx-settings-menu)
-2. Enter and save the correct database file name for your installation.
+2. Enter and save the correct database file name for your installation in the setting "database_filename".
 3. KOReader will automatically be reloaded and then create the xray_items table in your database.

 ## Todos / issues to fix